corkami/collisions/README.md

 These common properties of file formats make it possible - they are not typically seen as weaknesses, but they can be detected or normalized out:
 - dummy chunks - used as comments
-- more than 1 comment
+- more than one comment
 - huge comments (lengths: 64b for MP4, 32b for PNG -> trivial collisions.
 16b for JPG, 8b for GIF -> no generic collision for GIF, limited for JPG)
 - store any data in a comment (UTF8 could be enforced)
 - store anything after the terminator (usually used only for malicious purposes)